Embodiment & Metaphor

 Routledge.

-A reference book presenting 51 concepts fundamental to human thinking and how we interpret the environment around us.
+A reference book presenting 51 concepts fundamental to architecture derived from embodied thinking and how we interpret the environment around us.

 PhD Dissertation.
 Universidad de Castilla-La Mancha.